 Installed by Code internals, or manual configuration Computer preference [Registry]\ManageSoft\Tracker\CurrentVersion

 ExcludeDirectory

-Important: This preference may be set manually in the config. ini file for UNIX-like devices, or used in the command line on any platform.
-Any value set in the registry on Windows devices is overwritten each time that device policy is downloaded from an inventory beacon.
-You can also modify a setting in your central compliance database to change the default value sent to all target devices managed by policy (for more information, see Managing Preferences Impacted by Policy).
+Important: This preference may be used manually in the command line on any platform.
+Any value set in the [Registry] may be overwritten each time that device policy is downloaded from an inventory beacon.